elastic/apm/specs/agents/tracing-instrumentation-messaging.md

 presence of [Trace Context](https://www.w3.org/TR/trace-context/).

-When single message reception is captured as a `messaging` transaction, if Trace Context is present, it SHOULD be propagated to the `messaging` transaction to continue the [distributed trace](tracing-distributed-tracing.md).
+When single message reception is captured as a `messaging` transaction, and a Trace Context is present, it SHOULD be used as the parent of the `messaging` transaction to continue the [distributed trace](tracing-distributed-tracing.md).

 Otherwise (a single message being captured as a `messaging` span, or a batch